 12.24.68 "He definitely saw two cars, a station wagon and another vehicle, parked approximately three or four feet to the right of the station wagon.
 He did not see anyone in the cars or around them.
 He stated as he traveled approximately one quarter of a mile beyond, he thought he heard a shot."

-So let us review the details of the night.
-A white Chevrolet Impala is sitting idle, free of occupants in the Lake Herman Road turnout in the minutes around 10.00 pm, observed by Robert Connelly, Frank Gasser and Bingo Wesher, on a cold night in December, where the temperatures dipped to a low of 22 degrees Fahrenheit.
+So, let us review the details of the night.
+A white Chevrolet Impala is sitting idle, free of occupants in the Lake Herman Road turnout in the minutes around 10.00 pm, observed by Robert Connelly, Frank Gasser and Bingo Wesner, on a cold night in December, where the temperatures dipped to a low of 22 degrees Fahrenheit.
 William Crow was chased by a vehicle along Lake Herman Road, he would later recall as a light colored Chevrolet with possibly two Caucasian males.
-Both these eyewitness testimonies 90-100 minutes precedent to a double homicide.
-The vehicle 'dark in color', observed by James Owen in the turnout moments before the murder of David Faraday and Betty Lou Jensen.
-The vehicle heading towards Vallejo, observed by James Owen by the Borges Ranch, shortly before he reached the turnout devoid of "anyone in the cars or around them."
+Both these eyewitness testimonies 75-80 minutes precedent to a double homicide.
+A vehicle, 'dark in color', observed by James Owen in the turnout moments before the murder of David Faraday and Betty Lou Jensen.
+A vehicle heading towards Vallejo, observed by James Owen by the Borges Ranch, shortly before he reached the turnout devoid of "anyone in the cars or around them."
 Who said Lake Herman Road was a quiet country road with little traffic.
 If we assume the 'dark car' contained the murderer(s), then what role, if any, is played by the white Chevrolet Impala, or can we simply discard these earlier events as coincidence.
-If however the two vehicles are connected, then we have a whole different ball game.
+If, however, the two vehicles are connected, then we have a whole different ball game.

 Zodiac Killer Solved by Ray Grant